MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-scaling-resources.md

 ### How it works

 When you update your Azure Database for PostgreSQL flexible server instance in scaling scenarios, the service creates a new virtual machine for your server with the updated configuration.
-It's synchronized with the virtual machine that's currently running your instance, and then switches to the new with a brief interruption.
+Then is synchronized with the virtual machine that's currently running your instance, and then switches to the new with a brief interruption.
 Then a background process eliminates the old virtual machine.
 All this process occurs at no extra cost to you.

 This process allows for seamless updates, while minimizing downtime and ensuring cost-efficiency.
 This scaling process is triggered when changes are made to the storage and compute tiers. *No customer action is required* to use this capability.